mdfaisalahmed057/cendrol/README.md

 Then, you can run the app in development mode by running the following command:

-react-native run-android or you can use expo
+react-native run-android or you can use Expo for the expo, you need to install the Expo app then click on the scan QR code and scan this https://expo.dev/@faisal057/cendrol?serviceType=classic&distribution=expo-go
 Usage
 The product screen displays a title and image for a product.
 When the user clicks on the product, it navigates to the details of the product screen.

-The details of the product screen displays more information about the product, such as the price, description, and title.
+The details of the product screen display more information about the product, such as the price, description, and title.

 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you have any changes or improvements.